sopehl/angular-practice/cmp-data-binding1/README.md

 ## Encapsulation strategies

 - It changes the encapsulation style strategies as following comments.
+'ViewEncapsulation.Emulated' is default.

 ```typescript
 @Component({